getodk/xforms-spec/_sections/30-bindings.md

 | attribute | description |
 | --------- | --------- |
-| `nodeset`   | Specifies the [path](#xpath-paths) to the instance node or attribute \[required\].
+| `nodeset`   | As in [XForms 1.0](https://www.w3.org/TR/2003/REC-xforms-20031014/slice3.html#structure-bind-element) this specifies the [path](#xpath-paths) to the instance node or attribute \[required\].
-| `type`      | Specifies the data type.
-These are discussed below.
-Considered "string" if omitted or if an unknown type is provided.
+| `type`      | As in [XForms 1.0](https://www.w3.org/TR/2003/REC-xforms-20031014/slice6.html#model-prop-type) this specifies the data type.
+[These data types](#data-types) values are supported and is considered "string" if omitted or if an unknown type is provided.
-| `readonly`  | Specifies whether the user is allowed to enter data, using a boolean expression.
+| `readonly`  | As in [XForms 1.0](https://www.w3.org/TR/2003/REC-xforms-20031014/slice6.html#model-prop-readOnly) this specifies whether the user is allowed to enter data, using a boolean expression.
 Considered `false()` if omitted.
-| `required`  | Specifies whether the question requires a non-empty value, using a boolean expression.
+| `required`  | As in [XForms 1.0](https://www.w3.org/TR/2003/REC-xforms-20031014/slice6.html#model-prop-required) this pecifies whether the question requires a non-empty value, using a boolean expression.
 Considered `false()` if omitted.
-| `relevant`  | Specifies whether the question or group is relevant.
+| `relevant`  | As in [XForms 1.0](https://www.w3.org/TR/2003/REC-xforms-20031014/slice6.html#model-prop-relevant) this specifies whether the question or group is relevant.
 The question or group will only be presented to the user when the XPath expression evaluates to `true()`.
 When `false()` the data node (and its descendants) are removed from the primary instance on submission.
-| `constraint`| Specifies acceptable answers for the specified prompt with an XPath expression.
+| `constraint`| As in [XForms 1.0](https://www.w3.org/TR/2003/REC-xforms-20031014/slice6.html#model-prop-relevant) this specifies acceptable answers for the specified prompt with an XPath expression.
 Will only be evaluated when the node is non-empty.
-| `calculate` | Calculates a node value with an XPath expression.
+| `calculate` | As in [Xforms 1.0](https://www.w3.org/TR/2003/REC-xforms-20031014/slice6.html#model-prop-calculate) this calculates a node value with an XPath expression.
 | `saveIncomplete` | Specifies whether to automatically save the draft record when the user reaches this question, options `true()` and `false()`.
 Considered false() if omitted.
 | `jr:requiredMsg` | Specifies the custom message to be displayed when the `required` is violated.
 Attribute in "http://openrosa.org/javarosa" namespace.
 | `jr:constraintMsg` | Specifies the custom message to be displayed when the `constraint` is violated.